Inverse non-linear problem of the long wave run-up on coast: The Shoreline Equation

 \subsection{Some Remarks}

 The transform defined in \eqref{Abelforward} is in fact Erd\'elyi-Kober fractional integration operator (see for example \cite{Sneddon}).
 This operator is closely connected \cite{Erdelyi70} to the Euler-Poisson-Darboux (EPD) equation, which one can obtain from SWE \eqref{SWE} by taking in the CG transform \eqref{CG} $\sigma^2 = x+\eta(x,t)$.
 Moreover, one can use the CG transform used in \cite{Garashin16} to obtain the IBVP for the EPD equation, that solves the inverse problem, and after that use the technique laid out in \cite{Erdelyi70} to solve it.
 The only disadvantage of this approach is that it only applies for $m>2$, while our method works for any positive $m$.
-In \cite{Erdelyi70} Erd\'elyi claims, that this restriction can be relaxed to any positive $m$, however we have not investigated that.
+In \cite{Erdelyi70} there is the claim, that this restriction can be relaxed to any positive $m$, however we have not investigated that.

 It is worth noting that \eqref{Abelforward} has an inverse formula for $\alpha\in(0,1)$ \cite{Deans}, given as

 Thus, for all $m>2$ we can invert \eqref{TheShorelineEquation} to obtain (after substituting $s=\sigma^2$)